Job Seekers

 Career Site

-Gannett Inc. is the nation's leading newspaper publisher with 85 daily newspapers.
-The company's flagship publication, USA Today, is the largest daily newspaper in the country with circulation over 2.3 million.
+Gannett Inc. is the nation's leading newspaper publisher with 82 daily newspapers.
+The company's flagship publication, USA Today, is the second-largest daily newspaper in the country with print circulation of 1.8 million and digital circulation of 1.4 million.
 Other daily newspapers include Louisville Courier-Journal, Nashville Tennessean, Journal News of Westchester (NY) and Detroit Free Press.

 Gannett subsidiary Newsquest is the United Kingdom's second-largest regional newspaper company.
-Newsquest publishes nearly 300 titles, including 17 daily newspapers, and a network of prize-winning Web sites.
+Newsquest publishes over 200 weekly newspapers and 17 paid daily newspapers, and a network of prize-winning Web sites.

 History